 For instance, the average older adult may forget things from time to time.
 In comparison, someone with dementia will slowly forget what it's like to perform basic activities.

 At most, the memory problems caused by normal aging will inconvenience you.
-Dementia impairs cognitive ability in a way that it becomes difficult to function properly.
+Dementia impairs cognitive ability in a way that functioning properly becomes difficult.

 They’ll connect you to an addiction and mental health counselorFind a Therapist